Thertzlor/Revenant/wiki/_Advanced_Lua_integration.md

 Here you can define a function that runs right after the profile has been loaded.
 At this point all options and macros have been parsed, inheritance is resolved, polling has just started, but no macro has run yet, not even the `start` macro.

+>[!NOTE]
-> **Hint:** If you do not plan on modifying Revenant's core functionalities your logic would probably better stored ina  Function Macro on the profile's *start* binding.
+If you do not plan on modifying Revenant's core functionalities your logic would probably better stored ina  Function Macro on the profile's *start* binding.

 ## onInitHookAsync
 Async version of the `onInitHook`, for use in cases where the computation could take some time but we don't want to block the execution of any other macros.
 ## onPollHook
 A function invoked on every poll event.
-If anything super complex here it there's risk of slowing down macro execution and general responsiveness, so handle with care.
+If anything slow or complex runs here, there's risk of slowing down macro execution and general responsiveness, so handle with care.

 There is no async version of the `onPollHook` because the polling itself defines the scheduling logic through which async tasks are managed.
 ## onRandom